Parmin/training/advanced-administrators-training/src/instructor.rst

 ..
 This includes the page title and the MongoDB graphics:
 .. include:: header.tmpl

-Advanced Administrators' Instructor Material
+Advanced Administrator Instructor Material
 --------------------------------------------

 Introduction
 ~~~~~~~~~~~~

-Advanced Administrators' Training is a 2-day consulting engagement at the customer
+Advanced Administrator Training is a 2-day consulting engagement at the customer
 site.
 It consists of splitting the students into teams and running a set of
 scenarios on MongoDB that pits each team against each other in a bid to
 identify and provide a solution to the problem put in front of them.
 Teams are
 awarded points on speed, elegance, and effectiveness of their solution.
 The
 winning team receives a prize.

-Advanced Administrators' Training is an entirely practical set of exercises, where
+Advanced Administrator Training is an entirely practical set of exercises, where
 teams are hands-on throughout the day, actively working together to identify
 and implement a solution.